-Does Soma Work as an Antidepressant?
+Does It Work as an Antidepressant?

-Also, prolonged abuse or dependency on this carisoprodol can lead to long-term behavioral changes associated with addiction, such as mood changes and thoughts of suicide.
-This makes the effects of the medication the opposite of antidepressant class of drugs.
+Also, prolonged abuse or dependency on this medication can lead to long-term behavioral changes associated with addiction, such as mood changes and thoughts of suicide.
+It makes the effects of the medication the opposite of the antidepressant class of drugs.

 Is Soma a Blood Thinner?

-Soma Drug Classification: Is It a Barbiturate?
+Soma Classification: Is It a Barbiturate?

 Is Carisoprodol Classified as a Muscle Relaxer?

-What type of drug is Soma?
+So, what type of drug is Soma?
 It is a centrally-acting muscle relaxant that is prescribed for short-term treatment of pain.

-Soma Drug Schedule: Controlling Use for Non-Medical Reasons
+Controlling Use for Non-Medical Reasons